jpadilla/pyjwt/docs/usage.rst

 Requiring Presence of Claims
 ----------------------------

-If you wish to require one or more claims to be present in the claimset, you can set the ``require`` paramenter to include these claims.
+If you wish to require one or more claims to be present in the claimset, you can set the ``require`` parameter to include these claims.

 .. code-block:: pycon